thatdspguy/machine_learning_101/machine_learning_algorithms/supervised_learning/linear_regression/model_evaluation.md

 ### R-squared

-R-squared, also known as the coefficient of determination, measures the proportion of the variance in the dependent variable that is predictable from the independent variable(s).
+R-squared, also known as the *coefficient of determination*, measures the proportion of the variance in the dependent variable that is predictable from the independent variable(s).
 It is given by:

 $$ R^2 = 1 - \frac{SS_{\text{res}}}{SS_{\text{tot}}} $$